 This site participates in various affiliate programs including Amazon’s.
 Purchases made via our links may result in commission at no additional cost to you.

 If you love cold brew coffee then you may have heard of Nitro Cold Brew Coffee.
 This method takes the standard cold brew to the next level by infusing nitrogen throughout it and giving it an intense, foamy, cascading effect similar to how bars serve stout.
+It’s definitely in our top 3 favorite summer time brewing methods!

 The benefit of nitro cold brew is that it gives a thick, creamy coffee without you needing to add creamer, sugar, or sweeteners.
 This result is a much more health-conscious and deliciously thick cup of joe.